Blog

 Ask the successor to provide feedback on how the succession plan was implemented on their end, too.
 Encourage transparency, because your evaluation will inform how you enact future plan.

-If you find any holes in your succession planning strategy, you can update your plan with new procedures.
-Test these procedures out, too, before fully involving them in your plan.
-For example, maybe your next transition period is three months instead of two months.
+If you find any holes in your succession planning strategy, you can update your plan with new isights and processes.
+For example, maybe your next transition period is three months instead of two months, or better yet, something you are building upon for years as you identify high potential leaders who can be groomed for a future role.
 Did that extra time provide the successor greater comfort and ability to do their new role?

 8. Acknowledge Your Succession Plan in Future Hiring Decisions